robert17/iotf-rtd/docs/libraries/mBed_C++.rst

   IoTF::DeviceClient client(organization, deviceType, deviceId);
   ....

-The following code block shows how to create a DeviceClient instance to interact with the Internet of Things Foundation Registered organization.
+Similarly, the following code block shows how to create a DeviceClient instance to interact with the Internet of Things Foundation Registered organization.

 .. code:: c++